morisawausa/ProofingTool/README.md

 A key feature of the waterfall proof is that it *puts the same set of characters on each line*.
 This can be useful for comparing interpolation results across a family, checking alignment of diacritic placements, or identify any stray spacing errors.

-A **Paragraph proof** will output the entire set of specified glyphs together for each selected style.
+A **Paragraph proof** will output the *entire set of specified glyphs together* for each selected style.

 ![Image of a paragraph-style proof in the proofing tool window](./docs/sample_paragraph.png)
 ![Image of Edit tab of a paragraph-style proof in the proofing tool window](./docs/sample_paragraph_edit.png)

 In the paragraph proof, the entire text is displayed in a single paragraph, before we move on to the next style.
 (As you can tell from the above image, the Paragraph proof is best suited to longer chunks of text.)

 A key feature of the paragraph proof is that it *full blocks of text* across styles.
 This can be especially useful for comparing textures with specific glyphs generated from the Edit View.
-Depending on where you are in the type design process, it might be a set of Nina Stössinger’s [word-o-mat](https://github.com/schriftgestalt/word-o-mat)-generated paragraph of control characters, a set of spacing strings, a test for stylistic alternates, or sample texts of a particular language.
+Depending on where you are in the type design process, it might be a set of Nina Stössinger’s [word-o-mat](https://github.com/schriftgestalt/word-o-mat)-generated paragraph of control characters, a set of spacing strings, a test for stylistic alternates, or sample texts of a specific language.

 ### Layout